- Published in: The IEEE Control Systems Letters (L-CSS)

 where we have relaxed the nonlinear equality constraint into an inequality constraint.
 Therefore, the relaxed problem is now convex and can be solved efficiently (in a centralized manner).

 However, it should be asked whether the optimal solution obtained from the relaxed problem is at any use.
 Specifically, there are no reasons to solve the relaxed problem if its results are not meaningful.
-For this, we make following assumptions.
+For this, we make

-1. Monotonic cost function $$ 0 < \frac{df_i}{dx_i}, \quad \forall x_i \in \mathcal{X}_i$$
+- Monotonic cost function $$ 0 < \frac{df_i}{dx_i}, \quad \forall x_i \in \mathcal{X}_i$$

-2. Realistic Loss Model $$ \frac{d\phi_i}{dx_i} < 1, \quad \forall x_i \in \mathcal{X}_i$$
+- Realistic Loss Model $$ \frac{d\phi_i}{dx_i} < 1, \quad \forall x_i \in \mathcal{X}_i$$

 Fortunately, under the stated assumptions, it can be shown that the optimal solution obtained from the relaxed problem is in fact also optimal to the original problem.
-Therefore, we can instead solve the relaxed problem (which is convex) instead of the original problem (which is nonconvex) for the solution.
+Therefore, we can instead solve

 2. Constrained Dual Problem

 Since the relaxed problem is convex, the relaxed problem can be formulated into the dual problem using similar techniques from this result and hence details are not discussed.
-In conclusion, we can obtain the dual problem for the relaxed problem as stated below.
+In conclusion, we can obtain

-The function v_i is defined using the local cost function and loss function, and its exact form can be found in the paper.
+The function is defined using the local cost function and loss function, and its exact form can be found in the paper.

 Interestingly, it can be shown that even with the new modified dual function, the dual problem is still concave and hence it is a concave, unconstrained optimization problem.
 Moreover, the vanilla gradient ascent algorithm can be applied to obtain the optimal solution.